If you cannot afford your repayments

 - online - you need your Government Gateway user ID and password - if you do not have one, you can create one when you use this service

 If HMRC give you more time to pay back what you owe, this will mean they take less money from your tax credits each week or month.

-If you’re still having financial difficulty at the end of the financial year (5 April), you’ll need to ask HMRC to reconsider your payments again.
+If you are still having financial difficulty at the end of the financial year (5 April), you will need to ask HMRC to reconsider your payments again.

 Contact the Department for Work and Pensions (DWP) Debt Management centre if you cannot afford your repayments.